The Leading Editing App for Lawyers Just Got Boosted

 Launching BriefCatch 3 Is a Breeze

 BriefCatch used to require a download and installation.
 The tool was also available only natively on PCs.
-We got BriefCatch 3 combing through our documents in about thirty seconds on our Macs and PCs.
-It’s now as easy as clicking “install” from the Microsoft Store and logging in with your account.
+We had BriefCatch 3 scanning through our documents in approximately thirty seconds on both our Macs and PCs.
+Now, it is as simple as clicking 'install' from the Microsoft Store and logging in with your account.

-We’ve used just about every legal add-on there is for Microsoft Word.
+We have utilized nearly every available legal add-on for Microsoft Word.
 And many of them are clunky, to say the least.
 They often take forever to load, stall out, or just fail to open.
-But BriefCatch 3 was as smooth a startup experience as we’ve ever seen.
+However, BriefCatch 3 provided one of the smoothest startup experiences we have ever witnessed.
 For busy legal folks (especially large legal teams who need to support users) this is a big deal.
-Everyone at a firm can be improving their documents in moments.
+Every individual at a firm can enhance their documents in a matter of moments.

 Faster, Stronger, Better Editing